syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfSegmentedControl/Customization.md

 {% endhighlight %}

-## Programmatically scrolling in segmented control
+## Scrolling in segmented control programmatically

-SegmentedControl allows programmatic scrolling based on the index and item using the `ScrollTo` methods mentioned below.
+The SegmentedControl allows programmatic scrolling based on index and item using the `ScrollTo` methods mentioned as follows.

 ### ScrollTo(index, scrollToPosition)